AISquaredInc/aisquared/README.md

 - Added keyword harvesting capabilities
 - Added `utils` subpackage with capabilities to mimic a trained sklearn model
 - Small documentation changes
+- Changed the required imports for the package, and created two installation options `aisquared` and `aisquared[full]`